INST377-UMD/inst377-group-project-lilydinh15/README.md

 Description of target browsers: Our web application is intended for iOS and Andriod users.
 Google chrome is available for users using iOS and Andriod.
 There the users will be able to interact with our web application.

-Link to User Manual:
+ User Manual:

-Link to Developer Manual:

 Developer Manual: Welcome to our City Explorer App.
-Before you begin, make sure the following dependencies has been installed: -npm, -Git,insomnia or postman.
+Before you begin, make sure the following dependencies has been installed: -npm,insomnia or postman.(do this after you clone the repo)

 How to run the application on a server:
 -Start web application: npm start